Minimum number of edges that occur in odd cycles: Edges that occur in pentagons --- proof of Theorem

 \subsection{Case 1 --- Graphs with many triangles}

-We first prove the theorem for graphs $G$ satisfying the assumptions of Theorem~\ref{thm:c5c} that contains $\Omega\left(n^3\right)$ triangles.
-This will be the only case where we use flag algebras, and the reason for that is the following.
-In order to apply flag algebras, we pass the asymptotic statement to the limit.
+We first prove the theorem for graphs $G$ that satisfy the assumptions of Theorem~\ref{thm:c5c} and contain $\Omega\left(n^3\right)$ triangles.
+This will be the only case where we use flag algebra method, and the reason for that is the following.
+In order to apply flag algebra method, we pass the asymptotic statement to the limit.
 As we already mentioned in the introduction, an unfortunate consequence is that we completely lose control on having the additional edge that is needed to contain even a single copy of $C_5$.
 However, in the situation that $G$ contains about $n^2/4$ edges and only a small number of triangles, a stability argument yields that $G$ must be very close to the complete balanced bipartite graph.
 Such a situation will be analyzed in Section~\ref{sec:c5case2}.
 Therefore, the statement we prove with flag algebras states that for every $G$ that satisfies the assumptions of Theorem~\ref{thm:c5c}, at least one of the following is true: \begin{enumerate} \item $G$ has at least $\frac{2+\sqrt{2}}{16} \cdot n^2 - O(n^{15/8})$ red edges, or, \item $G$ contains $o\left(n^3\right)$ triangles. \end{enumerate}

-Let us now describe the precise setting of flag algebras we are going to use.
-Clearly, every $G$ from Theorem~\ref{thm:c5c} is $B_5$-free, where $B_5$ is the $5$-cycle with one blue and four black edges.
-But we can say more.
-Let $F$ be a red/blue-colored graph such that the $b$-blowup of $F$, for some positive integer $b$, contains $C_5$ with at least one blue edge.
-By Corollary~\ref{cor:supersat}, $G$ can contain only $O\left(n^k\right)$ copies of such a graph $F$, where $k$ is a rational strictly smaller than $v(F)$ and depends only on $F$ and $b$.
-For example, since the $2$-blowup of the graph $B_3$ depicted in Figure~\ref{fig:FC5graphs} contains a $C_5$ with at least one blue edge, $G$ contains only $O\left(n^{3-1/4}\right)$ copies of $B_3$.
-That also means that all but $O\left(n^{11/4}\right)$ triangles in $G$ have only red edges.
-Analogously, the $2$-blowup of the graph $B_3^+$, which is also depicted in Figure~\ref{fig:FC5graphs}, contains $C_5$ with at least one blue edge.
-Therefore, $G$ contains only $O\left(n^{31/8}\right)$ copies of $B_3^+$.